Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which three behaviors demonstrate that a team is self-organizing? (choose the best three answers)
+### Which three behaviors demonstrate that a team is self-managing? (choose the best three answers)

-- [ ] The Development Team inviting external people to the Sprint Planning to ask them how to turn a Product Backlog Item into an Increment via a complete and detailed Sprint Backlog.
+- [ ] The Developers inviting external people to the Sprint Planning to ask them how to turn a Product Backlog Item into an Increment via a complete and detailed Sprint Backlog.
-- [ ] The Development Team members are working within the boundaries of their functional description and nicely handing off work from analyst to Developer to Tester to integration.
+- [ ] The Developers members are working within the boundaries of their functional description and nicely handing off work from analyst to Developer to Tester to integration.
 - [ ] The Product Owner doesn't need to be at Sprint Retrospectives.
 - [ ] Stakeholders walking in at the Daily Scrum to check progress and work with the Scrum Master to optimize the functional scope for the Sprint.
-- [x] Development Team members collaboratively selecting their own work during the Sprint.
+- [x] The Developers members collaboratively selecting their own work during the Sprint.
 - [ ] The Scrum Master is no longer needed.
-- [x] The Development Team has all the skills needed to create a releasable Increment.
+- [x] The Developers have all the skills needed to create a releasable Increment.
-- [x] The Development Team creating their own Sprint Backlog, reflecting all work that is part of the Definition of Done.
+- [x] The Developers creating their own Sprint Backlog, reflecting all work that is part of the Definition of Done.

 **[⬆ Back to Top](#table-of-contents)**